blackbhc/post-ana/README.md

 1. Clone the repository into your local directory: `git clone https://github.com/blackbhc/post-ana.git`
 2. Change the directory to the repository: `cd post-ana`
 3. Edit the installation path at the third line of `Makefile`, default is `~/.local`.
+4. Edit the installation path at the third line of `Makefile`, default is `~/.local`.
-4. Build the library: `make`.
+5. Build the library: `make`.
 If you encounter any error, run `make clean` before you run `make` again.
+(Edit the first line of `src/python.cpp`, if you encounter compiling error `Python.h not found`.
+The exact position of `Python.h` can be found by command `python3-config --includes`.)
-5. Install the library: `make install`
+6. Install the library: `make install`

 Uninstall: `make uninstall`